-Frank Bourgeois, Tauranga - President
+James Patea, Tauranga - President

 Helen McNaughten, Napier

-Helen was elected to the association manager position on the NZK board in September 2013 and is in her second term.
+Helen was elected to the association manager position on the NZK board in September 2013 and is in her third term.
 Helen is the Napier Kindergarten Association (NKA) general manager, a roll that she has held for the past seven years.

 “I am committed to the kindergarten movement and wish to ensure it continues to flourish into the future hence I am a strong advocate for quality ECE.”